 - Any cell phone data reports such as sending texts and browsing the internet at the time of the accident

 Most distracted car accident victims find it hard to obtain some of these types of evidence on their own.
-As a result, you should work with a seasoned personal injury lawyer to help you maneuver through the evidence-gathering procedure.
-Our attorneys know the right channels to use while requesting specific evidence types such as cell phone logs, sending spoliation letters, hiring an accident reconstruction expert, and more.
+As a result, you should work with a seasoned distracted driving accident lawyer in Las Vegas to help you maneuver through the evidence-gathering procedure.
+Our distracted driving accident attorneys in Las Vegas know the right channels to use while requesting specific evidence types such as cell phone logs, sending spoliation letters, hiring an accident reconstruction expert, and more.

 Determining Liability Based on Negligence

 Even after gathering substantial evidence showing that a driver was at fault for the car accident, insurers can still offer a low payout or even deny your claim.
 Note that insurance companies usually have a savvy legal team to represent them in case of such incidents, making it difficult to take them on by yourself.
 As a result, you will want to consider hiring your own legal representation to protect your interests and rights.

 Determining liability in a distracted driving accident is fact-specific, and you only get compensation if you hold the other party accountable for your damages and injuries.
 Negligence is the most common basis for determining liability.
 You can hold a driver responsible for their negligent driving behavior with distractions that caused harm to motorists or pedestrians.

 Nevada’s tort-based car insurance law holds a distracted driver legally responsible for any injuries or damages they cause in a motor vehicle accident.
 You could get financial compensation if a driver wasn’t paying enough attention while driving, leading to a collision with your vehicle or bicycle, or even hitting you as a pedestrian.